Chib1co/Fun_CodeQuiz/README.md

 # What I learned from this assignment

- This assignment was pretty hard for me, I took me double the amount of time from usual assignment. one function gets working another stopped working...etc..etc..
+ This assignment was pretty hard for me, it took me double the amount of time from usual assignment. one function gets working another stopped working...etc..etc..
  Very overwhemling and timeconsuming assignment but there were so much to learn from this assignment.
  I ended up request the extension and used my extra time from study break, So I was able to work on CSS for a little bit.
 Still not the pretty looking web page but I could learn little bit more css as well.